The Falcon Cam: A bird’s eye view!

 January and February – This season, the DNREC Falcon Cam welcomes Red Girl’s new mate Trinity.
-Under unknown circumstances, her former mate, CJ, disappeared last year and his fate is also unknown.
+Under unknown circumstances, her former mate, CJ, disappeared last year and his fate remains unknown.
 However, in the world of Peregrine falcons, a new male quickly arrived on the scene and was accepted by Red Girl.
 Both resident adults, Red Girl and Trinity, are seen in the nest box making scrapes and courting.
-As March approached, activity in the box picked up as the pair prepared for the first egg of 2014!
+As March approached, activity in the box picked up as the pair prepared for their clutch of eggs for 2014.

 DNREC's Falcon Cam is made possible in conjunction with sponsors DuPont’s Clear into the Future program and the Delmarva Ornithological Society, among others.